aplteam/Cider/docs/Cider-User-Guide.md

 You can easily achieve that by yourself: just add the required code to a function you load early into `⎕SE`, and then make sure that `ExecuteAfterProjectOpen` is calling that function and you are done.

+Another application could be to bring in non-Tatin dependencies defined in the `dependencies` and/or the `dependencies_dev` properties.

 ## Misc